ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 .. image:: ../images/TradHeli_tuning_example1_1.png

-**Note on Tuning Flybar Helicopers** - for flybar heads the flybar is a mechanical version of the rate PID loop.
+**Note on Tuning Flybar Helicopters** - for flybar heads the flybar is a mechanical version of the rate PID loop.
 So flybar is tuned using only FF in pitch and roll.
 The rate D and P gains mentioned in the next topic below are left set to zero for flybar.
 I-gain, IMAX, and ILMI are tuned just like FBL.